 Before you disassemble and clean your carburetor perform these simple checks to determine the problem is in your carburetor:

 - Confirm you have fuel flow to the carburetor.
-You should have verified this if you check fuel flow out of your fuel pump.
+You should have verified this if you check the fuel flow out of your fuel pump.

 - Remove your air filter from the air filter housing.